cam5674/CS361/README.md

  - **Stock Deletion Microservice**: This microservice sends a request formatted as follows: {username: nameofuser, stock: stocktobedelete}.
 It then deletes the specified stock and updates the user profile.
  - **Stock History Microservice**:  This microservice downloads the requested stock's history from the NASDAQ and displays a table with the stock history to the user.

 WARNING: For the stocks program to work, you need an api key from tiingo.
 If you would like to use this program, you will need to get a key from tiingo, create a module named cred, and write your key in the program, like this: key = "7777777777".
-The,n you can import it to this module.
+Then, you can import it to this module.

 **How to run the program**
 - To run the program, you must run StockNews.py, micro_b_server.py, and micro_c_server.py before running stocks.py.